skyguy-me/EE546_EC_GN_FP/EE546_EC_GN_FP/docmaker/Ztransform.md

 variable (x : DiscreteSignal)
 ```
 **Fundamental Discrete-Time Signals and Their Z-Transforms**
-In this section, we define and analyze two fundamental discrete-time signals: the **unit impulse** (`δ(k)`) and the **unit step** (`u(k)`).
+In this section, we define and analyze three fundamental discrete-time signals: the **unit impulse** (`δ(k)`), the **unit step** (`u(k)`) and the **rect function**.
 These signals play a crucial role in system analysis, forming the basis for deriving the Z-transform of more complex signals.
 We also provide key theorems related to their properties, including causality and summability, and prove their corresponding Z-transforms.
 THis is the first fundamental contribution we make towards the problem of encoding digital control systems in lean 4.

 **1. Unit Impulse Function (`δ(k)`)**